HaruNashii/RPS/README.md

         (PageId::Page1, ButtonId::ButtonPurpleInputStartPage1),
     ]);
     //Populate Persistent Elements with your defined persistent elements, (If your Persistent
-    //Elements have runtime changing elements, like: Userinput, you need to place this definition inside an loop) page_data.define_persistent_elements(vec!
+    //Elements have runtime changing elements, like: Userinput, you need to place this definition on (update_page_data) that must be inside an loop) page_data.define_persistent_elements(vec!
     [
         persistent_elements(),
     ]);
 }

-pub fn update_page_data(page_data: &mut PageData<PageId, ButtonId>)
+/// put here pages that need constant update logic, this fn needs to be inside one loop pub fn update_page_data(page_data: &mut PageData<PageId, ButtonId>) {
-{
     //Populate PageData allpages vector